 There was no manner feasible that would allow me to reach Irvington to warn the residents with time.
 But I could return and warn those in Tarry Town and Sleepy Hollow.

 I do not with hauteur acknowledge what I did next, as an extreme act of valor, but know that the only hero in this account was not I.

 Quickly, I had returned to Tarry Town to warn the residents, in particular Camila.
 The Knickerbockers had begun to terrorize the villagers, and it seemed my attempt was to be in vain.

 I had insisted in my endeavor to warn and assist them in driving away the Knickerbockers.

 When I had reached the market square, there was total pandemonium everywhere, as the Knickerbockers had scared into a frenzy the fearful villagers.

-They hastened into their farms, while others in the cellars, but the dauntless Knickerbockers kept coming, and they kept on spooking the villagers.
+They had hastened into their farms, while others in the cellars, but the dauntless Knickerbockers kept coming, and they kept on spooking the villagers.